research-to-startup/research-to-startup.github.io/docs/index.md

 This [course](https://classes.berkeley.edu/content/2022-spring-compsci-294-194-lec-194) will meet 5-7pm every Thursday, according to the schedule below.
 Video recordings of the sessions will be made available the following morning.

-All communication will be done via [EECS Slack](https://eecs.slack.com), channel **#research-to-startup-sp22**.
-You may send the instructors a direct message (or email [cs294-194-staff@googlegroups.com](mailto:cs294-194-staff@googlegroups.com) if you have questions that are relevant to only you, but keep most of the communication public to the course.
+All communication will be done via Slack.
+You will be added before class starts.
+You may send the instructors a direct message (or email [cs294-194-staff@googlegroups.com](mailto:cs294-194-staff@googlegroups.com)) if you have questions that are relevant to only you, but keep most of the communication public to the course.

 ## Project